“You never really know a man until you understand things from his point of view, until you climb into his skin and walk around in it.”

 Myrianthe has more than 15 years’ experience in the Global Mobility industry, both in house and as a provider across a variety of industry's, from Banking through to Oil & Gas.
 Myrianthe aims to bring her GM knowledge and experience to ensure great content at the Training sessions, Bite Size briefings, Huddles and Conference and is keen to meet new members.

 Catherine has a background in generalist Human Resources Management.
 She started her career on the Unilever Graduate programme, then moved to BarclaysCapital HR and after that to Goldman Sachs International for 11 years as an Employee Relations Advisor, HR Business Partner and Co-head of EMEA Global Mobility.
+Catherine takes a lead role on the benchmarking service we provide to our members.

 "It’s great to share ideas and have a brainstorm with peers about what’s happening in the industry without any pressure.
 Hearing in practice how people get things done and what work arounds they’ve found is always useful."
 Victoria Christofides, Thomson Reuters